 - Be open and say what you want to say, how you feel and what you want.
 Speak out when something is not clear to you and you require more explanation.

-- Speak out when you have the feeling not being taken serious or if you not satisfied about the treatment.
+- Speak out when you have the feeling of not being taken seriously, or if you are not satisfied about the treatment.

-- If you have fears or are doubtful, talk about it.
-Once home, it is too late.
+- If you have fear or are doubtful, talk about it.
+Once you are back home, it is too late.

 - At the end of the consultation, summarise the given information to see if you have understood everything well.

 - Ask if there is a flyer or reading material.

 - Do not hesitate to ask for a second opinion in a complicated or important matter.
 After all it is your body and your health we are talking about.

 A patient may trust that his/ her GP or specialist:

 - Will always see and provide care to the patient in cases of acute chest pain.

 - Will take the signals from the patient seriously even when the causes are unknown to him at the moment.

 - Will trust and act upon good common and clinical sense.

 - Understand that the pain is as bad as the patient expresses.

 - Won’t send the patient home telling him to learn to cope with the condition.